saeid651/saeid651/README.md

 - I am working on re-designing and improving consensus features nested cross-validation [cncv](https://academic.oup.com/bioinformatics/article/36/10/3093/5716331) with heterogenous data types for feature selection, model selection, and risk prediction.

-- I am developing a multiplex graph that incorporate prior-knowledge and predict the most important nodes in a network of positions in human proteins.
+- I am developing a multiplex network centrality that incorporates prior-knowledge [multiplexCentrality] (https://academic.oup.com/bioinformatics/article/35/13/2329/5210869?login=true) and predict the most important nodes in a network of positions in human proteins.

 ## Skills and Expertise